 To help you prepare for working remotely, we’ve listed some links to help you get set-up:

-The LEAP Community has how-to articles with step-by-step instructions across the majority of LEAP functions.
+The LEAP Help Center has how-to articles with step-by-step instructions across the majority of LEAP functions.
 It also has training videos, LEAP University courses, and webinars.

 2. LEAP App